 5 reasons why it’s still worth to visit Isla Holbox

-- Improved hotel infrastructure: New boutique hotels opening up.
+- Improved hotel infrastructure: New boutique hotels are opening up with modern amenities and interesting niche concepts.

-- Great plant based restaurants for vegans & vegetarians.
+- Great plant based restaurants: Holbox is expanding it’s already vast offering for vegans & vegetarians.

-- Diverse activities like 3 island boat tour, golf cart rentals, bike rentals, etc.
+- Diverse activities: More tourists also means more tourism operators that offer things like the famous Three island boat tour, golf cart rentals, bike rentals, yoga classes and much more.

 Hotel infrastructure on Holbox

-Next time we had planned to book a stay at Casa Las Tortugas (Av.
-Damero, Centro, 77310 Isla Holbox, Q.R., Mexico), but it unfortunately was just recently destroyed in a fire in December 2022.
-See a few images below from when it was still standing – we hope they are going to be able to rebuild it and make it as beautiful as it used to be.
+Next time we visit we definitely want to book a stay at Casa Las Tortugas (Av.
+Damero, Centro, 77310 Isla Holbox, Q.R., Mexico)!
+We had a wonderful breakfast and dinner here during our stay.
+The hotel has just reopened in January 2024 after being destroyed by a fire in December 2022.
+See a few images below from how it looked before the reopening – we believe it might be even better now 😉

-Recently a brand new boutique hotel opened towards the western tip of Holbox called Nômade Holbox, which looks like it has a nice down-to-earth vibe.
-This might also be a nice option as it’s a bit further away from the hustle and bustle of the town.
+In 2022 a new boutique hotel joined Holbox and opened its doors towards the western tip of the island.
+It’s called Nômade Holbox and is also among our top choices for a next visit as it looks like it has a nice down-to-earth vibe and interesting experiences and architecture on offer.
+This might also be a more quiet and relaxed option as it’s a bit further away from the hustle and bustle of the town.

 View this post on Instagram